MankaranRooprai/piraten-karpen/README.md

 - Author: Mankaran Singh Rooprai
 - Email: roopraim@mcmaster.ca

-This Java program simulates the popular game "Piraten Karpen" where players roll dice to collect treasures and engage in battles.
+This Java program simulates the popular game "Piraten Karpen" in the command-line where players roll dice to collect treasures and engage in battles.

 ## Features